usslingkath/robot-challenge/README.md

 ## Clone project and run

-Run this commands in the project folder "robot-challenge".
+Run these commands in the project folder "robot-challenge".

 ### `npm install`